 SOC 486SOC.
 Social Science Career Internship (3)

 Prerequisites: Upper division standing in a social or behavioral science major; Appropriate methods course as specified by the department; Instructor consent.
 Social and behavioral science principles will be applied to the workplace.
 Students complete learning contracts and submit written reports related to their internships.
-At least 9 hours per week of supervised field work is …
+At least 9 hours per week of supervised fieldwork is required. …

 SOC 492.
 Human Behavior in the Social Environment (3)